How You Can Make Visitation Count

 - Try to make home as normal a place as possible.

-Each parent should have a plan in place for how to spend their time with the children.
+Each of you should have a plan in place for how to spend your time with the children.

 - Remember to make sure it is not necessarily all fun and games, but give them the freedom to learn and get to know you better, just as they would if they lived with you all the time.
 It is important that the parent-child relationship does not only become one of playmate, peer or buddy when visitation time comes, but one of bonding.